 |This is the Atenas Central Park located in the center of town.|

-Each country offers its own challenges on availability of certain foodstuffs based on their local diet.
-We discovered that the largest market in town, Supermercado Coopeatenas, doesn’t carry several items we use on a regular basis.
+Each country offers its challenges on the availability of certain foodstuffs based on their local diet.
+We discovered that the largest market in town, Supermercado Coopeatenas, doesn’t carry several items we use regularly.
 Why would they?
 They don’t necessarily cater to the whims and desires of foreigners when most visitors rarely grocery shop.

 |As we drove down the road toward the shops, we realized it is comparable to many towns in many places we’ve lived over these past years.|

-For this small percentage (5.5%), it makes no sense for the grocery stores to carry products used by those from other countries.
+This small percentage (5.5%) makes no sense for the grocery stores to carry products used by those from other countries.
 We wandered through the good-sized market at a loss in attempting to find many of the items on our list.
 We expected this.
 We’ll adapt.

-In the supermarket, there’s no deli, no Italian sausage, and only one option for bacon, a fatty variety we purchased anyway.
-We won’t be making many of our favorite dishes here such as our low carb, grain, starch and sugar free pizza and others.
+There’s no deli, no Italian sausage in the supermarket, and only one option for bacon, a fatty variety we purchased anyway.
+We won’t be making many of our favorite dishes here, such as our low carb, grain, starch, and sugar-free pizza, and others.

 |Motorbikes aren’t as prevalent here as they are in many other countries.|

-As we’ve discovered in many countries that don’t consider a lettuce salad a basic side dish to lunch or dinner, the options were limited to small, wilted clumps that once cleaned and prepared would result in less than one small salad.
+As we’ve discovered in many countries that don’t consider a lettuce salad an essential side dish to lunch or dinner, the options were limited to small, wilted clumps that, once cleaned and prepared, would result in less than a tiny salad.
 We’ll see what we can find next Friday at the farmer’s market.

 |Lukas, a surf and casual attire shop.|

-Prior to shopping at the supermarket, we stopped at Goya, the appliance and furniture store to purchase a SIM card for my phone.
+Before shopping at the supermarket, we stopped at Goya, the appliance and furniture store, to purchase a SIM card for my phone.
 We don’t need one for each of our phones since we’re always together.
 And, if I grocery shop with the driver leaving Tom behind, I can call him on the house phone.